 The Committee began publishing educational brochures in 1994 outlining the Committee's creation and mandate, membership, and major responsibilities.
-The brochure also discusses the state's groundwater protection strategy and implementation, subcommittee responsibilities, Committee meetings, and the development of a Comprehensive State Ground-Water Protection Program.
-The brochure was initially distributed to the general public and other interested parties during 1995 by the Committee's member agencies.
+The brochures also discuss the state's groundwater protection strategy and implementation, subcommittee responsibilities, and the Committee meetings.
+The first brochure was initially distributed to the general public and other interested parties during 1995 by the Committee's member agencies.
+The TGPC's Landowner's Guide to Plugging Abandoned Water Wells has also been an important outreach tool since 1999.